Of Fleas, Blades, and Shrinks:

-How Specialties Differ in their Potential for Boundary Violations
+How the Potential for Boundary Violations Differs by Specialty

 Each specialty seems to have its own moniker.
 Surgeons are known as “blades” for obvious reasons.
 Psychiatrists are “shrinks,” a reference, some say, to head shrinking.
 And since internists have to stay with dying patients long after other specialists have left, they are often referred to as “fleas,” which are generally considered “the last ones to jump off a dying dog.”

 But for all the silliness around nomenclature, each specialty does have distinctive characteristics, which may explain why so much has been written about the ways in which personality types might or should influence people’s choice of medical specialty.

 What warrants more research, suggests Dr. Stephen Schenthal, Founder of PBI Education is how various specialties tend towards specific boundary violations.
 After more than 20 years of working with clinicians who have been sanctioned for such violations, Schenthal has noted a degree of consistency not between personality types and specialties, but between those who work in certain specialties and the boundary violations they are most vulnerable to.

 Schenthal stresses that every situation is unique and that almost always a practitioner’s personal history is the primary factor in any boundary violation.
 But each specialty not only attracts certain types of people, it also involves certain kinds of interactions with patients and staff that predispose people to cross particular boundaries.
 While Schenthal’s observations are based on his own years of experience, rather than statistically valid research, he believes they can help some practitioners avoid problems their peers have succumbed to.